The BC Green Games Contest

 Web viewers will select the winners of the “Viewer’s Choice” awards.
 Viewers will be able to vote once every five minutes, per IP address.
-There are four $500 prizes for the teams with the most votes.
+There are four $500 Call2Recycle Viewers Choice Awards for the teams with the most votes.

 Science World Field Trips

 Every team that registers and submits a project to BC Green Games is invited to come to Science World on a free field trip.
-Field trips run from March 1 to the end of the school year.
-Teams can explore Science World, see projects featured on the Peter Brown Family Centre Stage screen, and recieve commemorative buttons to take home with them.
+Field trips run from March 2 to the end of the school year.
+Teams can explore Science World, see projects featured on the Peter Brown Family Centre Stage screen, and recieve your Leader in Environmental Action certificate.

 Field trip facts: